Rurutia1027/Spring-Microservices-TX/design_documents/05-message-middlewares.md

 This solution cannot guarantee consistency between business logic and messages.
 For example, if a message is sent to the Accounting System but an error during local business logic execution, it can lead to a mismatch between the final state of the Order System and the status in the Accounting System.

+---

+## How to Ensure Message Consistency Based on the XA Protocol under the JMS Standard

+In the **JMS(Java Message Service)** standard API, several interfaces start with "XA", as we introduced and discussed in earlier notes.
+The **XA protocol**, based on the **2PC(Two-Phase Commit)** theory, enables global transaction management, particularly for distributed transactions.
+While XA can help mtaintain transaction consistency, integrating it into a microservices architecture comes with significant limitations.

+- **XA Compatibility Issues** - XA requires all business operations and resource instances to support the XA protocol.
+However, many resources, such as middleware and databases, do not support XA by default.
+The necessitates major changes to existing system architecture, code, and design.

+- **Performance Overhead** - Implementing XA-based 2PC transactions introduces significant overhead.
+During the 2PC process, resources remain locked and isolated, restricting access for other system components.
+This reduces system concurrency and efficiency.

+- **DTP Model Constraints** - XA transactions rely on a **global lock**, which consumes considerable resources and negatively impacts system performance and throughput.

+### Conclusion:
+- Importing XA into the microservices architecture goes against the original intent of flexible transaction design.